Imputed rental value tax (Switzerland)

-The Imputed Rental Value Tax (German: Eigenmietwert) is a real estate tax under Swiss taxation that applies to property owners based on the imputed rental value of their property since the 1940s.
+The imputed rental value tax (German: Eigenmietwert) is a real estate tax under Swiss taxation that applies to property owners based on the imputed rental value of their property since the 1940s.

 Description

-As of 2024, this tax is levied in a limited number of relatively small countries: Switzerland, Iceland, Luxembourg, the Netherlands, and Slovenia.
+As of 2024, this tax is levied in a limited number of relatively small countries: Switzerland, Iceland, Luxembourg and the Netherlands.
 It involves taxing the imputed income from owner-occupied (unrented) real estate as if it were rented.
 The taxed income is thus fictional, calculated based on the property's imputed rental value, treated as real income despite being hypothetical.
 This tax is applied in all Swiss cantons.

 In return for the tax on this presumed rental income, property owners can claim deductions for maintenance costs and mortgage interest.

 The rationale for this tax is based on several principles: